one-among-us/data/people/Dethelly/page.en.md

 >
 > Hope that if you have the ability to call the police, you can dial decisively.
 You are a lifesaver, not a murderer.
 Don't be afraid.
 >
-> Hope you cherishes life, hope still exists; you will only miss the opportunity if you leave too early.
+> Hope you cherish life, hope still exists; you will only miss the opportunity if you leave too early.
 >
 > Hope you'll all remember Sugar.